dolthub/docs/packages/doltgres/content/concepts/git/commits.md

 You should make a commit when you want to be able to use the current version of the database to do one of the above things.

-To create a commit, you select the `DOLT_COMMIT()` stored procedure.
+To create a commit, you call the `DOLT_COMMIT()` stored procedure.
 A user and commit message are required.
 Your user is defined in configuration.
 You provide a commit message via the user interface.